foundry-rs/starknet-foundry/design_documents/state_forking/multi-forking.md

 ## Required actions

-- make a PR to blockifier which will extract `State` trait from the `CachedState` struct
+- make a PR to blockifier which will extract `StateCache` trait from the `CachedState` struct
 - change `CheatnetState` fields to implement proposed solution
 - add control cheatcodes